graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 information, then the encoding MUST be `utf-8` (e.g.
 `Content-Type: application/graphql+json; charset=utf-8`).
 If encoding
 information is not included then `utf-8` MUST be assumed.

-A server MUST support requests encoded with the `application/json` media type (as indicated by the `Content-Type` header).

-A server MUST support requests which accept the `application/json` media type (as indicated by the `Accept` header).

-A server SHOULD support requests encoded with the `application/graphql+json` media type (as indicated by the `Content-Type` header).

-A server SHOULD support requests which accept the `application/graphql+json` media type (as indicated by the `Accept` header).

-If the client does not supply a `Content-Type` header, the server SHOULD reject the request using the appropriate `4xx` status code.

-A server MAY support requests encoded with and/or accepting other media types.

-If the client does not supply an `Accept` header, the server SHOULD treat the request as if it had `Accept: application/json`.

-Note: These defaults are in place to maintain compatibility with legacy clients.

-Note: Prior to this specification, the media type `application/json` was in wide use for both the HTTP request body type and the HTTP response payload type.
-Unfortunately this causes a number of issues, not least that it means clients cannot trust responses from the server that do not use an HTTP 2xx status code (since these replies may come from non-compliant HTTP servers or proxies somewhere in the request chain).
-For this reason, this specification introduces the `application/graphql+json` media type; however, to give existing servers time to move over, it is not required to be supported until 1st January 2025.

-### Legacy watershed

-From 1st January 2025 (`2025-01-01T00:00:00Z`), a server MUST support requests encoded with the `application/graphql+json` media type (as indicated by the `Content-Type` header).

-From 1st January 2025 (`2025-01-01T00:00:00Z`), a server MUST support requests which accept the `application/graphql+json` media type (as indicated by the `Accept` header).

 # Request